 It is in Her nature to bless the world, and to bless those who ask sincerely.
 A teacher told me a long time ago that “to bless” means to expand one’s direct contact with Spirit, and to curse is to sever that direct contact, or shrink it, or twist it.
 We live in a world that seems to be reveling in the manufacture and distribution of curses, and I simply cannot imagine what more fundamental need we have than to be blessed – to be expanded into direct contact with Spirit.
 Only this expansion can cure our love of hate, our lust for death, our gleeful delight in casting others as the villain so we need not look at ourselves.
 Only blessing can give us bigger eyes, more open ears and cleaner hearts so that we may become more fully human, and so that we can become better servants of this lovely earth.

-A few years ago Reindeer gave me this song.
-She gave me the images and I worked the words into a structure that for human fun, uses the trochaic tetrameter found in the Finnish Kalevala, an ancient epic mythic poem.
+A few years ago Reindeer gave me a song.
+She gave me the images and I worked the words into a structure that for my own human fun, uses the trochaic tetrameter found in the Finnish Kalevala, an ancient epic mythic poem.
 Please feel free to use this song however you wish, add to it or change it however Reindeer tells you to, and always give it away.

 Weaves her new light into dark bones